sebcachia/sebcachia.github.io/content/_index.md

 # 👋 Hi!

-My name is Sebastian, but you can call me Seb.
-I am Maltese-German (🇲🇹 + 🇩🇪), and currently live in Budapest, Hungary 🇭🇺 with my family (👨‍👩‍👧‍👧 + 🐶).
-I am a product person and currently work at [Shapr3D](https://www.shapr3d.com) where we are building better CAD software.
+My name is Sebastian, you can call me Seb.
+I am Maltese-German (🇲🇹 + 🇩🇪), and live in Budapest 🇭🇺 with my family (👨‍👩‍👧‍👧 + 🐶).

+I currently work at [Shapr3D](https://www.shapr3d.com) where we are building better CAD software.

 ## 💬 Get in touch

-Connect if you want to talk about Product, CAD or anything else you think I could have an insight on.
+Connect if you want to talk 😀.

 📧 {{< cloakemail address="mail@sebcachia.com" >}}